zblesk/obskurnee/ReadMe.md

 }
 ```

 # Development

-You will need .NET 5.0 and Node (we run on 14.x).
+You will need .NET 6.0 and Node (we run on 16.13.x LTS).

 1. Clone repo
 2. `cd .\Obskurnee\ClientApp\`